adityadani/pxdocs/content/portworx-install-with-kubernetes/disaster-recovery/px-metro/3-failover-app.md

 description: Find out how to failover an application from one Kubernetes cluster to another.
 ---

-In case of a disaster, where one of your Kubernetes cluster goes down and is inaccessible you would want to failover the applications running on it to any other Kubernetes cluster that is operational.
+In case of a disaster, where one of your Kubernetes clusters goes down and is inaccessible, you would want to failover the applications running on it to an operational Kubernetes cluster.

 For this section we will refer to,